VividCortex/angular-recaptcha/README.md

 ></div>
 ```

-Here the `key` attribute is passed to the directive's scope, so you can use a property in your scope or just a string
+Here the `key` attribute is passed to the directive's scope, so you can use either a property in your scope or just a hardcoded string.
+Be careful to use your public key, not your private one.

 To validate this object from your server, you need to use one of the [server side plugins](https://developers.google.com/recaptcha/) or [roll your own](https://developers.google.com/recaptcha/docs/verify).
 Validations is outside of the scope of this tool, since is mandatory to do that at the server side.
 To get the values that you need to send to your server, use the `vcRecaptchaService` angular service.
 This object contains a `data()` method that returns two values needed to validate the captcha in your server. ```response``` is the response of the user, and ```challenge``` is the identification of the captcha that your user resolved.